 If you previously thought that you can do laundry late at night but a neighbor told you several times it was causing a disturbance, then you are better off doing your laundry during the day or the weekends.
 Not only is this a respectful thing to do, but it is also a way to avoid greater conflict and possible sanctions from your building management.

 Ask your neighbors

 If you’re not sure how your neighbors feel about late-night washing machine noise, best go and ask.

 Most people will be OK especially if you live in a building where noise doesn’t travel very well.
-Others may be sensitive about detergent smells wafting to the street when they are on nighttime walks.
+Others may be sensitive about detergent smells wafting on the street when they are on nighttime walks.
 Not only is this an effective way to be sure about neighbor sentiments about late-night laundry rituals, but this is also a good way to get to know your neighbors.

 Late-night laundry runs are not uncommon.
 In fact, they’re a recommended practice in places where electricity tariffs go down after 6 PM as a way for people to save on power bills.
 However, they can be frowned upon in certain circumstances.